-iv) Grid Code OC9 includes provisions for Distributed Restoration Zone Plans alongside Local Joint Restoration Plans.
+Grid Code OC9 includes provisions for Distributed Restoration Zone Plans alongside Local Joint Restoration Plans.
 Updates to the Industry Codes also enable Offshore Generation and Offshore Transmission to participate in System Restoration activities which previously were excluded.
 This is an important development as Offshore generation is expected to become an increasingly dominant source of energy in the future and will be essential as part of the wider Restoration process.

-v) The Connection Conditions and European Connection Conditions also make provision for different protection, control and governor settings to be used which are necessary during System Restoration.
+The Connection Conditions and European Connection Conditions also make provision for different protection, control and governor settings to be used which are necessary during System Restoration.

-v) The above provisions also build on the introduction of Grid Forming into the Grid Code as provided for in ECC.6.3.19.
+The above provisions also build on the introduction of Grid Forming into the Grid Code as provided for in ECC.6.3.19.
 This enables converter based plant such as wind, wave, storage and solar technologies to provide a Restoration Capability should they so wish to do so, noting that many of these plants are replacing thermal Power Stations which have traditionally provided the bulk of System Restoration services in the past.

 Implementation of the Restoration Plan in GB

-8.1.1 NGESO will work with all stakeholders as emergency response plans and procedures cannot be considered reliable until they have been exercised and proven to be workable.
+8.1.1 NESO will work with all stakeholders as emergency response plans and procedures cannot be considered reliable until they have been exercised and proven to be workable.
 This is especially true for System Restoration, where it is not possible to exercise the end-to-end process in its entirety.

 8.1.2 Exercising provides the following benefits: